A How to Guide for Youth Councils

 Download the Complete Youth Council Guide or download it in parts below.

-Meaningful participation in decision-making about their lives and community is an essential component in supporting positive youth development.
-This early involvement creates a sense of belonging, autonomy and power, and helps youth develop needed social and decision-making skills to carry with them into adulthood.
+Meaningful participation in decision-making on issues that concern their lives and community is an essential component in supporting positive youth development.
+This early involvement creates a sense of belonging, autonomy and power, and helps youth develop needed social and decision-making skills they carry with them into adulthood.
 A formation of Youth Councils provides a vehicle for young people to become involved in decision making that effects their individual lives and lives of others in their community.

 Youth Council Goals